alfonsoperez/alfonsoperez.github.io/_posts/2015-09-23-lessons-learned-react-native.markdown

 });
 {% endhighlight %}

-Thankfully, we can make use of InteractionManager API that allows us to schedule tasks after the animations are completed, so:
+So in order not to block the UI, we could perform those heavy tasks asynchronously with a [setTimeout](https://rnplay.org/apps/pALAlg), but thankfully, we can make use of [InteractionManager](https://facebook.github.io/react-native/docs/interactionmanager.html) API that allows us to schedule tasks after the animations are completed.

+So, hooking the call into a [lifecycle method](https://facebook.github.io/react/docs/component-specs.html) like [componentWillMount](https://facebook.github.io/react/docs/component-specs.html#mounting-componentwillmount), which is invoked only one

 {% highlight javascript %}
+const {
+  ,...
+  InteractionManager,
+}           = require('react-native');
 ...
 var NewScene = React.createClass({
    getInitialState: function() {